jtkovacs/PoolPartyAttributes/README.md

 <br>

-**When you have many attributes in PoolParty, it's easy to accidentally duplicate them because there's no attribute search interface, just a browsing interface:**
+**When you have many attributes in PoolParty, it's easy to accidentally duplicate them because there's no attribute search interface, just a browsing interface split into multiple pages:**

 <img src="illos/ppatts.png" width="500px">